Infineon/mtb-example-psoc-edge-ml-deepcraft-deploy-ready-model/README.md

 - GNU Arm&reg; Embedded Compiler v14.2.1 (`GCC_ARM`) – Default value of `TOOLCHAIN`
 - Arm&reg; Compiler v6.22 (`ARM`)
 - LLVM Embedded Toolchain for Arm&reg; v19.1.5 (`LLVM_ARM`)

 > **Notes:**
-> - IAR is not supported by the TensorFlow Lite for Microcontrollers (TFLM) library.
+- IAR is not supported by the TensorFlow Lite for Microcontrollers (TFLM) library
-> - This code example fails to build in RELEASE mode with the GCC_ARM toolchain v14.2.1 as it does not recognize some of the Helium instructions of the CMSIS-DSP library.
-This issue is not present in the ARM&reg; Compiler for Embedded (armclang).
+- This code example fails to build in RELEASE mode with the GCC_ARM toolchain v14.2.1 as it does not recognize some of the Helium instructions of the CMSIS-DSP library.
+This issue is not present in the ARM&reg; Compiler for Embedded (armclang)
+- In this version of the CE, `FALLDETECTION_MODEL` is supported only in GCC_ARM toolchain v14.2.1

 ## Supported kits (make variable 'TARGET')